green-fox-academy/myfirstapp-syllabus/week02/exercises/html-script-tag.md

 # Adding JavaScript to a webpage

-With the console we can immediately run a piece of JavaScript code, but as soon as we refresh the browser we will loose everything what we have written.
+With the console we can immediately run a piece of JavaScript code, but as soon as we refresh the browser we will lose everything what we have written.
 For webpages there is another solution to run JavaScript code, we can insert the script into the html document.